-Students must bring a lunch every day.
+While most students bring a lunch from home every day, there are times when this is not possible.
+In these cases, we will provide them with lunch options.
 Students do not have access to microwaves or ovens and therefore should bring a lunch that does not require heating.
-If you believe that your child qualifies for a free or reduced lunch, please contact us.